-Becca Schwenk is a diversity and inclusion educator, communications aficionado, and creative chameleon.
-She is all about disruptive entrepreneurship and intersectional innovation.
+Becca Schwenk is an equity and inclusion consultant and creative chameleon.
+She is all about deep and meaningful analyses of injustice and innovative solutions.
 Becca completed her bachelor’s degree at McGill University, where she majored in both Sociology and Gender, Sexuality, Feminism, and Social Justice studies.
-She has worked in anti-oppressive support centres and fast-paced feminist startups, and she doesn’t intend to stop shaking up unjust structures any time soon.
+She has led within anti-oppressive support centres and fast-paced feminist startups, and she doesn’t intend to stop shaking up the status quo any time soon.
 Her background in both business and nonprofit sectors has given her a unique lens and well-versed air of compassion.
-You can frequently find her casually slipping intersectional tidbits into everyday conversations with a cheeky smile; ready to engage free of judgement and full of empathy.
+You can frequently find Becca slipping social justice tidbits into everyday conversations; ready to engage free of judgement and full of empathy.

 Mariana Trujillo-Lezama (pronounced mah•re•anah) is a multidisciplinary artist born and raised in Cali, Colombia, now based and creating work on the ancestral and occupied traditional lands of the Musqueam, Tsleil-Watuth, Sechelt and Squamish Nations of the Coast Salish peoples, now known as Vancouver, British Columbia.

 With a Bachelor of Fine Arts from Emily Carr University of Art & Design, the artist’s practice is greatly based on introspection, exploring personal and collective identity politics through performance, printmaking, painting and collage both analogue and digital.
 Simultaneously, the artist has developed a rich written practice, informed by her training in social sciences, gender studies, and the observation and interrogation of the cultural legacy of colonialism and imperialism in America, specifically in Colombia and Canada.